 "Is it powerful enough or is it too powerful?"

-These are the questions which plague most people who are looking to buy one of the best pressure washer for cars.
+These are the questions that plague most people who are looking to buy one of the best pressure washer for cars.
 And if that rings true for you, you’ve come to the right place.

 Excited?
 Well, let’s get started then!